CodeLeom/CodeLeom/README.md

 <a href="https://www.linkedin.com/in/aransiolaayo/"><img height="30" src="https://raw.githubusercontent.com/CodeLeom/CodeLeom/main/images/linkedin.png?raw=true"></a>
 </p>

-gm, hello, [bawoni: yoruba], I'm Ayodele Leom

 I create technical contents which include blog posts, video tutorials, guest authoring and open source contributions mainly on documentation and front-end web development.
-I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.
-You can see a full list of my latest articles on [leomofthings.com](leomofthings.com).
+I have a passion for learning and sharing my knowledge with others in a way that is as public as possible.
+You can see a full list of my articles on [leomofthings.com](https://leomofthings.com).
 The website is currently a work in progress which will soon include a revamp of my portfolio.
-If you found value in something I have created, please feel free to send a [tip](https://www.buymeacoffee.com/leomofthings), give me a shout out [@leomofthings](https://twitter.com/leomofthings), give some ♥ on [youtube](https://www.youtube.com/@leomofthings/).
+If you found value in something I have created, please feel free to send a [tip](https://www.buymeacoffee.com/leomofthings), give me a shout out [@leomofthings](https://twitter.com/leomofthings), drop some ♥ on [youtube](https://www.youtube.com/@leomofthings/).

 ---